NUM-Forschungsdatenplattform/num-portal-webapp/docs/03_search/02_data_filter/02_data_filter.md

 # Data filter

-Thissection covers the data filter page of the search module.
+This section covers the data filter page of the search module.